-The Charlotte region is home to several very different public gardens, each with its own feel and focus.
+The Charlotte region is home to several very different botanical gardens, each with its own feel and focus.
 What they all have in common is that they provide a peaceful, relaxing experience and a way to connect with nature.

 Several are free, and none are very expensive.